splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-objects-receiver.rst

 .. meta::
       :description: Collects objects from the Kubernetes API server.
 Supports authentication through service accounts only.

 The Kubernetes Objects receiver collects objects from the Kubernetes API server.

-Currently this receiver supports authentication via service accounts only.
+.. note:: This receiver supports authentication via service accounts only at the moment.

 Get started
 ======================